chainer/chainer/docs/source/tutorial/word2vec.rst

 2. Main Algorithm
 ==================

-Word2vec, the tool for creating the distributed representation of words, is actually built with two models, which are **Skip-gram** and **CBoW**.
+Word2vec, the tool for creating the word embeddings, is actually built with two models, which are **Skip-gram** and **CBoW**.

 To explain the models with the figures below, we will use the following